Gordon backs Halkett to 'step up'

 Craig Gordon has backed Hearts team-mate Craig Halkett to make the "step up" to international level - after the defender was given a rude awakening by Kieran Tierney in training.

-Halkett got his first Scotland call-up for Thursday's friendly with Poland.
+Halkett, 26, got his first Scotland call-up for the friendly with Poland.

 Andy Robertson and Lyndon Dykes are not with the squad, but hope to be involved next Tuesday against Wales or Austria.